cantomris/next13-expense-tracker/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Even in Docker you can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+Now you can edit the pages.
+Even the project runs from the Docker container, the page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.